cmerrick15/kTMP_MEP_Analysis/README.md

 └── README.md
 ```

+Step 1 — Download the Data
+Download the raw dataset from Dryad: https://doi.org/10.7554/elife.92088.2

+Extract the contents into a folder called data/raw within this repository.

+Step 2 — Run the Analysis Scripts
+The analysis scripts will:

 Calculate percent change from baseline for each:
 TMS protocol
 Block
 Condition
 Subject

 Save the output as .csv files for each experiment